p0wen/WaveApartments/README.md

 1 Milestone Project for Code Institute - User-Centric Frontend Development

 This sites represents the holiday Apartments of Wave Apartments in Sankt Peter Ording, Germany.
-The site gives the visitor an introduction to the apparment, area and activites around the area and allows to send a booking request to the host.
+The site gives the visitor an introduction to the apartment, area and activites around the area and allows to send a booking request to the host.

 ## Demo
 A live demo can be found here: